stackhpc/ansible-slurm-appliance/docs/upgrades.md

    backward compatible.
 Alteration of site-specific configuration will usually only be necessary to use new functionality or where functionality has been upstreamed as above.
-   Note that the upstream `environments/site/inventory/groups` file contains all possible groups which can be used to enable features, check for new groups which have been added in the latest release and remove any which are unnescessary from the `groups` file in your fork.
+   Note that the upstream `environments/site/inventory/groups` file contains all possible groups which can be used to enable features.
+This will be updated when pulling changes from the StackHPC repo, and any new groups should be enabled/disable as required for your site.

    Make changes as necessary.